MBcode/ec/doc/RepositoryOnboarding.md

 - Communicate with team that you think you are ready.

-  - Provide links to sitemap and validator.schema.org
+  - The onboarding form should have sitemap and validator.schema.org

+- We will check the data, possibly make suggestions

-- We will attempt to load and build a tenant.
+- We will attempt to load information from the sitemap into an instance,

+  - Validate that data loaded, provide basic report on the data loading (Decoder puts basic info in onboarding doc)

+    - Counts of information at each stage of loading

+    - What we think got lost along the way (issues with loading)

+    - Summaries of what made it into the graphstore

+      - Schema Types
+      - Keywords
+      - Variables

+    - Overall quality using SHACL tool and heatmap (Future)

+-   We will build a tenant user interface

+  - Test UI with the test terms
+  - See that dataset pages load

-- When tenant is built,
+- When tenant is ready,

   - We provide links to datasets, tools in the tennant ui
   - Test with keywords.